RouleThomas/Akizu_Lab/002_scRNAseq/003__YAP1/labnote.md

 ```

 --> For automatic cell type annotation; the [EasyCellType] [shiny app](https://biostatistics.mdanderson.org/shinyapps/EasyCellType/) has been tested.
-NO DOCUMENTATION AT ALL TO USE IN R !!!!!!
-----> Run using log2fc of WT from `srat_all_conserved_markers_embryo.txt` with *embryo* as tissue and default parameter
+----> Works great!
+Can play with the pval cutoff; between 0.3-0.5 is ok